As far as famous landmarks go, le Moulin Rouge is way up there, alongside the Sacré-Coeur, both attracting hordes of tourists on a daily basis.

 If you decide to venture into this area, do not miss the rue Dejean market.

-Bristling with flavors and noise, this permanent marché with a strong African streak is lively and authentic.
+Bristling with flavors and noise, this is a permanent marché.
 Fish, vegetables and other products are displayed on the stands while people chat and shop.
-Others sit on chairs and observe calmly the life around them.
+In this quarter, the atmosphere is energetic, creative, enthralling.

-Chateau Rouge is home to delicious, under the radar north African restaurants and bakeries (almond and honey pastries are a delight).
-If you are looking for great textiles and fabrics, the rue d’Orsel (and marché Saint-Pierre further west towards Montmartre) will undoubtedly do the trick for you.
+Chateau Rouge is home to delicious, north African restaurants and bakeries (almond and honey pastries are a delight).

 Pigalle cannot leave you indifferent!